antonyxsik/LatticeVision/README.md

 ### Data Generation
 - In order to reproduce our results, one must first generate the data.
+- To generate synthetic training/testing data for the I2I networks, one must simply run `R_scripts/i2i_datagen.R`.
+Instructions:
+  1. Open the file in RStudio.
+  2. Set the working directory to be that of the source file location (see the "Important" note in the file).
+  3. Choose the total size of the dataset and the chunk size that it will be created in.
+  4. Run the entire file.
+- To do the same for the CNNs, one repeats the same process as above with `R_scripts/cnn_datagen.R`.

 ### Train Models and Test on Synthetic Data
 - Run the scripts, these also will give you all of the simulated data results.